LG CordZero A9 vs. Dyson V10 Absolute Comparison

 One reason could be the old method of doing these tests.

-Instead of spreading debris on a horizontal plane, I did so vertically, perpendicular to the nozzle.
+Instead of spreading debris horizontally, I spread it vertically, perpendicular to the nozzle.

 So there’s more likelihood of it not picking up as well.